ericleasemorgan/reader-workshop/README.md

 ## Five different types of input

-The Distant Reader can take five different types of input, and this section describes in detail what they are:
+The Distant Reader can take five different types of input, and this section describes in detail what they are: 1) a file, 2) a URL, 3) a list of URLs, 4) a zip file, and 5) a zip file with a companion CSV file.

-   1. a file
-   2. a URL
-   3. a list of URLs
-   4. a zip file
-   5. a zip file with a companion CSV file

 Each of these different types of input are elaborated upon below.
+This section also includes a case-study -- the use of an unofficial mirror of Project Gutenberg as fodder for the Distant Reader.

 ### A file